feast-dev/feast-gcp-driver-ranking-tutorial/README.md

 ```

-5. Test your model with a local sqlite online store
+5. Test your model with your local sqlite online store

 ```
 python predict.py